soinkleined/busstop/README.md

 Point your browser to http://127.0.0.1:5000/

-For running the appliation as a service for kiosk mode, there is a work in progress in the kiosk_files folder that will have all the requisite configuration information for guncorn, nginx, chrome, etc.
+For running the application as a service for kiosk mode, there is a work in progress in the kiosk_files folder that will have all the requisite configuration information for gunicorn, nginx, chrome, etc.

 ![busstop web](readme_images/busstop_web.png)